 This topic deals with various problems where communications to the logger cannot be re-established at all following a change of PC or major updates to the Windows version or when data needs to be transferred from an old PC to a new installation.

-The notes below deal with issues where a new Weatherlink installation has not been correctly established on the new PC or Windows environment or in locating and transferring existing data files.
+Specifically, this topic deals with issues where a new Weatherlink installation has not been correctly established on a new PC or Windows environment or in locating and transferring existing data files.
 But a move to a different PC may occasionally cause some problems in configuring the USB driver correctly on the new PC.
 In this case, you may also need to review the more general notes on troubleshooting logger communications issues.

 Reinstalling the Weatherlink for Windows software

 In general, any change of PC or hard drive (or potentially a complete update of the Windows version, although this will not always be necessary) will require that the Weatherlink software be reinstalled from scratch.
-This means that Weatherlink must be reinstalled initially from an original CD (see below).
+This means that Weatherlink must be reinstalled initially from an original CD or from a FULL download from weatherlink.com (see below).
 Trying to copy an old installation across from a backup to a new PC is rarely, if ever, successful – you do typically need to bite the bullet and organise a completely fresh installation.

-Understanding Weatherlink versions and updates: Davis issue updates to the Weatherlink version from time to time and, in general, these updates can be downloaded free of charge from the support section of the Davis website at: www.davisnet.com/support/weather/downloads/software_sftwr.asp.
-At the time of writing (May 2015) the latest version was v6.0.3, but a newer update will doubtless be available before too long.
+Understanding Weatherlink versions and updates: Davis issue updates to the Weatherlink version from time to time and these updates can be downloaded free of charge from the Davis weatherlink.com website as described in the Download Weatherlink program section.
+At the time of writing (July 2019) the latest version was v6.0.5, but a newer update might subsequently be released by Davis.

 We do definitely suggest using drive C: for the installation folder.
 Although there is no obvious reason why eg drives D; or E: (if present on the local PC) might not be usable, there are occasional reports of obscure problems from users who have attempted to do so.
 It’s simplest therefore to avoid any such potential issues and to stick to drive C:.
 Using other drives as a location for the monthly data files (ie as distinct from the main Weatherlink executables folder) seems generally OK, although it is still best to stick to drives on the local PC, ie not network drives.
 Overall, it is simplest to remain with the suggested default and to keep the station’s data folder also within C:\Weatherlink.